CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Experiments

 \subsection{Comparison with Previous Methods}

-We compared CCFExp with a similar facial synthesis task, DCFace \cite{kim2023dcface}, using 3x3 and 5x5 grid sizes on unseen images.
-The comparison results are shown in the upper part of Tab. \ref{tab:metric}.
-Although DCFace 5x5 achieves better scores in several generated data and facial palsy expression data metrics, this does not necessarily indicate a higher degree of facial palsy feature transfer.
-Pixel-level and perception-based metrics not only focus on facial expressions but also consider factors like lighting and background, which are not primary considerations in the task of facial palsy synthesis.
-In terms of aFID and identity image comparison metrics, CCFExp significantly outperforms DCFace, reaching the state-of-the-art performance.
+We compared CFCPalsy with DCFace \cite{kim2023dcface} on a facial synthesis task using 3x3 and 5x5 grid sizes on unseen images.
+The visual and numerical comparison results are presented in Fig. \ref{fig:vis} and Tab. \ref{tab:metric}, respectively.
+While DCFace 5x5 achieves better scores on certain metrics for generated and facial palsy expression data, these scores do not necessarily reflect superior facial palsy feature transfer.
+Pixel-level and perception-based metrics also account for factors like lighting and background, which are not the primary focus of facial palsy synthesis.
+Compared to DCFace 5x5, CFCPalsy achieves a ~22\% reduction in aFID and demonstrates a notable advantage in identity feature preservation.